 The child workspace needs to access parent workspace files.
 To easily reference the files, declare a

-at the root of the parent workspace to collect all of the files that the child workspace
+filegroup at the root of the parent workspace to collect all of the files that the child workspace

-should include every file and/or package that the child
+needs.
+The values listed in the srcs should include every file and/or package that the child

 workspaces require.